Nickola-Karparov/Library-Manager/README.md

 Integrate some nice unit tests in your Code to be integrated into the Build
 10. IDE
 Use a good IDE and get fluent with it: e.g. IntelliJ.
 What are your favourite key shortcuts?!
-1)	For the project I chose IntelliJ community edition and these are my most used shortcuts:
+1)	For the project I chose the IntelliJ community edition and these are my most used shortcuts:

-•	Ctrl+f- find in current file;
+ -Ctrl+f- find in the current file

-•	Alt+Enter- show context actions, gives suggestions how fixing errors.
+ -Alt+Enter- shows context actions, and gives suggestions on how to fix errors.

-•	CTRL+E- view recent files
+ -CTRL+E- view recent files

-•	CTRL+Alt+Shift+L- Reformat file
+ -CTRL+Alt+Shift+L- Reformat file

 11. Functional Programming